USNavalResearchLaboratory/norm/README.md

   a very simple example of NORM API usage.
 More sophisticated (and better-documented) examples of NORM API usage will be provided in the future.

+5) There is also an "examples" directory in the source code tree that contains some simplified examples of NORM API usage.
+The example set will be expanded as time progresses.

+NRL also has started some apps built around NORM including:

+A) A reliable multicast "chat" application (users can share files and images, too) with a GUI.
+Like IRC with no server needed.

+B) An application for reliably "tunneling" real-time UDP packet streams (like RTP video or audio) using NORM's streaming capability.

 OTHER FILES: